gitrgoliveira/vault-plugin-auth-tfe/README.md

 ### Retrieving the TFE/TFC token
 The TFE/TFC token lives in more than one place.
 I recommend using the credentials file location.

-The credentials file within the TFE/TFC worker lives one of these 2 places:
+The credentials file within the TFE/TFC worker lives one of these places, depending if you are using Terraform Agents:
  - `/tmp/cli.tfrc` for code run within TFC/TFE
- - `/root/.tfc-agent/component/terraform/runs/${var.TFE_RUN_ID}.[plan|apply]/cli.tfrc` for code running in TFC Agents
+ - `${path.cwd}/../.terraformrc` for code running in TFC Agents

 The TFE/TFC token also exists as an environment variable *ATLAS_TOKEN*.
 See [terraform/demo/login_env.tf.example](terraform/demo/login_env.tf.example) for an example of that.

-## Vault Authentication conditions
+## Vault Authentication
+### Conditions
 This plugin will issue a token then the following criteria are met:

  - The TFE/TFC Token provided has the above mentioned permissions